jean-laurent-g/LedgerHQ.github.io/_posts/2019-12-19-mpc_readiness.md

 ## What is MPC?

 Multi-party computation refers to specific cryptography algorithms enabling multiple parties to jointly compute a function over their inputs while keeping those inputs private.
-For example, it is possible to compute the average employee salary without individual employees knowing the salary of others [1][1].
+For example, it is possible to compute the average employee salary without individual employees knowing the salary of others (cf. [Inpher Intro](#1)).

 Applying this property to secure digital assets, MPC can be used to create signatures split over several users, where the signature process does not require signers to disclose their key others.
 The benefits are straightforward: without the possibility to compromise a single endpoint, an attacker would need to target several instances, coordinating many attacks together.
 Because instances have different security setup, this significantly increases the difficulty of the potential attack.